 When a child dies and abuse or neglect is suspected, the OCA receives a notification and must do a preliminary investigation.

-The Intake team does the first review of the request.
-They will see if the rules allow the OCA to do a full investigation.
+The Intake unit will review the request and see if the rules allow the OCA to do a full investigation.
 If the OCA can’t investigate, they will try to find helpful information or provide mediation.

 The OCA Investigators will look at all the evidence of a case and talk to people involved.
 They will decide if they think a rule or policy was broken.
 After they finish their investigation, they work with the Child Advocate to determine next steps.